 And if you accidentally left your pot of strawberries out over a -40 winter?
 Forget it.
 They’re dead.

-Here’s 8 other mistakes you’ll want to avoid if you’re planting a container garden
+Here are 8 other mistakes you’ll want to avoid if you’re planting a container garden.

 The Key to Keeping Your Strawberries Alive Over Winter

-Getting back to mulch–you can also use leaves or mulch or shredded newspapers or any natural bio-degradable and weed free insulation you like.
+You can also use leaves, mulch, shredded newspapers, or any natural, bio-degradable, weed-free insulation you like.
 Whatever you use, don’t use hay.
-It is very likely to contain weed seeds and will create a giant mess for you in the Spring.
+It is very likely to contain weed seeds and will create a giant mess for you in the spring.

 A Few Thoughts for Those in Warmer Growing Zones

-If you live someplace that doesn’t enjoy minus 40 winters, you could probably overwinter your strawberries in a pot or a raised bed.
+If you live someplace that doesn’t enjoy -40 winters, you could probably overwinter your strawberries in a pot or a raised bed.
 In addition to placing the straw on top of the strawberry plants, you’ll also need to wrap the pot or bed with burlap, old blankets, or some sort of insulation.
-You might also want to move the pots into an unheated garage or some other sheltered-but-cold location that ill generally stay below freezing for the winter.
+You might also want to move the pots into an unheated garage or some other sheltered-but-cold location that will generally stay below freezing for the winter.

 Plan the Perfect Garden